Not Checking Loan Originators

 Diversity to Keep Money Safer

 Larger P2P platforms offer loans from several loan originators and different countries.
 To lower risks, the smart P2P investor spread funds across lenders and countries.
 Perhaps even currencies.
-You can do this by creating different portfolios within the auto-invest tool.
+You can do this by creating different portfolios with the auto-invest tool (most platforms allow this).

 Follow up on a regular basis to make sure you have the kind of diversity you want.

 If your initial platform doesn’t have that kind of diversity, consider spreading your money to different P2P platforms.
-Many P2P investors use 3 or 4 different platforms for their investments.
+Many P2P investors use at least 3 or 4 platforms for their investments.

 Disclaimer: Article may contain sponsored links, but all opinions are by our staff members with active investments.
 All opinions remain unbiased.